-A Power of Appointment is a way to ensure that your estate plan can be adjusted to the beneficiaries’ circumstances at the time of your death.
-Unlike a disclaimer, which is the beneficiary’s decision to forego the bequest, a Power of Appointment is a granted power to the beneficiary by the Testator or Donor.
+A power of appointment is a way to ensure that your estate plan can be adjusted to the beneficiaries’ circumstances at the time of your death.
+Unlike a disclaimer, which is the beneficiary’s decision to forego the bequest, a power of appointment is granted to the beneficiary by the testator or donor.

-A Power of Appointment is the legal authority to make another person the outright owner of the property left by a Decedent.
-A Decedent gives the power to a designated third party, so the designated person may choose the beneficiaries of the Donor’s trust or will.
-Essentially, the holder of the Power of Appointment has the ability to divide up the estate between the beneficiaries.
+The legal authority of a power of appointment is to make another person the outright owner of the property left by the decedent1.
+The decedent gives the power to a designated third party, so the designated person may choose the beneficiaries1 of the donor’s trust1 or will1.
+Essentially, the holder of the power of appointment has the ability to divide up the estate1 between the beneficiaries.

-Let’s say you divide your estate among your children when you write your will.
-You can name your spouse as the holder of a Power of Appointment so that, when you pass away, he or she can reassess the family’s situation and decide if and how the money should instead be distributed to the children.
-It can be as broad or as narrow as the Testator decides.
+For example, a testator decides to divide their estate amongst their children when writing a will.
+The testator can name their spouse as the holder of a power of appointment so that when they pass away, the holder can reassess the family’s situation and decide if and how the money should instead be distributed to the children.
+It can be as broad or as narrow as the testator decides.

 What is a Disclaimer Trust?

-A Disclaimer Trust is granted through the testamentary document.
-In his or her will, the Decedent states that if a named beneficiary should disclaim, then the assets do not necessarily go to the heirs of the person disclaiming assets.
-The Testator can state that if a beneficiary should disclaim the assets, they will go to the persons or entities that the Testator dictates.
-Normally, this is done when a bypass trust is established, but will only be funded if the surviving spouse disclaims his or her interest.
-However, the Testator can also provide specific instructions if any bequest is disclaimed.
-The disclaimed bequest can become part of the residue, be passed to that favored niece or nephew, or be given to any third party – outright or in trust.
+Normally, this is done when a bypass trust is established, but it will only be funded if the surviving spouse disclaims his or her interest.
+However, the testator can also provide specific instructions if any bequest is disclaimed.
+The disclaimed bequest can become part of the residue, be passed to that favored niece or nephew, or be given to any third party – outright or set up in a trust.